tomwhartung/always_reading_books/README.md

 # always_reading_books

-A repo for quotes from and reviews of books.
+My repo for quotes from and reviews of books.

+# Quotes and Reviews

+- Quotes are in the `quotes` directory
+- Reviews are in the `reviews` directory